eventnetusa/eventnet/src/_posts/2019-12-09-celebrating-the-holidays-with-a-decade-of-hits.md

       We’ve been warming hearts across America with Bigelow for over five years now.
-Bigelow came to EventNetUSA with a need to promote and sample it's tea at events and retailers.
+Bigelow came to EventNetUSA with a need to promote and sample it's tea to consumers at events and retailers.
 Our solution?
 Transform a 1977 Airstream into a Mobile Tea Bar complete with tasting bar, brewers, compliant food service areas and historical lounge.
 Biggie the mascot even goes on tour with us\!&nbsp;
     single_image_block:
       single_image_path: /uploads/picture2-10.png
     double_image_block: